-EMKP provides three types of grants (further details can be found below):
+The EMKP currently provides two types of grants (further details can be found below):

 Applications are peer reviewed by regional specialists and final decisions are made by the EMKP advisory board.
 Please note, if you are a PhD student we will require a letter of support from your supervisor.

 The grants cover all relevant fieldwork costs including equipment, travel, subsistence and allowances for research assistants and community collaborators.
 We do not fund replacement teaching/salary costs for the principal investigator or co-investigators.
 We do not fund institutional overhead costs.
 Successful applicants are invited to a a week-long training course, usually held in London in September, which is designed to provide practical and theoretical training in key skills needed during documentation and preparation for upload to the digital repository.
 The costs of this training are covered from a separate budget and it is not necessary to include these costs in your application.

 You can apply through our submission portal.
 The next call will open in October 2020.
 Please closely read the latest version of our guidelines for applicants before applying and note, you must use the most up-to-date form available for your application.
 Documents may change slightly from year to year, so please consult earlier templates as a guide only.